-These exemplars are not meant to be prescriptive with respect to curricular design-they are not meant to define a standard curriculum for all institutions.
+These exemplars are not meant to be prescriptive with respect to curricular design, nor are they meant to define a standard curriculum for all institutions.
 Rather they are provided to give educators examples of different ways that the Body of Knowledge may be organized into courses, to provide comparative breadth, and to spur new thinking for future course design.